WHEN THE FIRST DOMINO FALLS

 Faith determines what happens next.

+One small moment.
+One quiet decision.
 And suddenly the dominoes begin to fall.

 DEDICATION

-and to the brothers who came alongside me, carrying the torch, lighting the flame, and fanning the pursuit of knowing Jesus more deeply.
+To Rocky Fleming and the journey we walked together — and to the brothers who came alongside me, carrying the torch, lighting the flame, and fanning the pursuit of knowing Jesus more deeply.

-with whom I remain yoked in marriage and in spirit, walking side by side through every season.
+To Marty — God’s gift to me — with whom I remain yoked in marriage and in spirit, walking side by side through every season.

-To the Monarch team—the twelve men who showed up at my home this week, working through long days to get things back on track.
+To the Monarch team — the twelve men who showed up at my home this week, working through long days to get things back on track.
 Their professionalism, patience, and steady service did not go unnoticed.

-that you may pause long enough to consider what domino might be standing first in your life.
+And to you, the reader — that you may pause long enough to consider what domino might be standing first in your life.

-“Come to Me, all you who labor and are heavy laden, and I will give you rest.”
+“Come to Me, all you who labor and are heavy laden, and I will give you rest.” — Matthew 11:28 (NKJV)

 THE HOOK